Degree: Master of Science in Engineering – Structural Materials

 Degree Requirements: At least nine courses are required (36 Units), of which at least Five must be graduate courses at the 200 level (excluding ENGR 299 Capstone Project course), and meet exam comprehensive requirement.

-At least 6 of the Courses must be from the MSE Department
+At least 6 of the Courses must be from the MAT SCI Department

 Comprehensive Exam Requirement